Dioxygenase: Rieske dioxygenases

-The Rieske dioxygenases catalyze the cis-dihydroxylation of arenes to cis-dihydro-diol products.
-These enzymes are prominently found in soil bacteria such as Pseudomonas, and their reactions constitute the initial step in aromatic hydrocarbon biodegradation.
+The Rieske dioxygenases usually catalyze the cis-dihydroxylation of arenes to cis-dihydro-diol products.
+These dioxygenases also catalyze sulfoxidation, desaturation, and benzylic oxidation.
+These enzymes are prominently found in soil bacteria such as Pseudomonas, and their reactions constitute the initial step in the biodegradation of aromatic hydrocarbons.
 Rieske dioxygenases are structurally more complex than other dioxygenases due to the need for an efficient electron transfer pathway (figure 2) to mediate the additional, simultaneous two-electron reduction of the aromatic substrate.

-A catalytically-competent Rieske dioxygenase has three components: an NADH-dependent FAD reductase, a ferredoxin with two [2Fe-2S] Rieske clusters, and an α3β3 oxygenase with each α-subunit containing a mononuclear iron center and a [2Fe-2S] Rieske cluster.
-Within each α-subunit, the iron-sulfur cluster and mononuclear iron center are separated by a distance of some ~43 Å, much too far for efficient electron transfer to occur.
+Rieske dioxygenases have three components: an NADH-dependent FAD reductase, a ferredoxin with two [2Fe-2S] Rieske clusters, and an α3β3 oxygenase with each α-subunit containing a mononuclear iron center and a [2Fe-2S] Rieske cluster.
+Within each α-subunit, the iron-sulfur cluster and mononuclear iron center are separated by a distance of ~43 Å, much too far for efficient electron transfer.
 Instead, it is proposed electron transfer is mediated through these two centers in adjacent subunits, that the iron-sulfur cluster of one subunit transfers electrons to the mononuclear iron center of the adjacent subunit which is conveniently separated by ~12 Å. While this distance would appear optimal for efficient electron transfer, replacement of the bridging aspartate residue causes a loss of enzyme function, suggesting that electron transfer instead proceeds through the hydrogen-bonding network held in place by this aspartate residue.

-The mechanistic picture for this class of dioxygenases is not yet clear, but there is evidence supporting an iron(III) hydroperoxy intermediate in the reaction pathway.
+The mechanism of O2 activation by this class of dioxygenases has been described.
 This species could represent the active oxidant, or it could undergo hemolytic O-O bond cleavage to yield an iron(V)-oxo intermediate as the working oxidizing agent.
-The Rieske dioxygenase are a powerful class of redox-active enzymes, and reactions such as sulfoxidation, desaturation, and benzylic oxidation have been reported in addition to dioxygenation.